anthonykulis/intern-kata/README.md

 # Intern Kata

-The goal of this kata is to show you understand the React/Redux flow, as well as React routing flow at a junior developer level.
+The goal of this kata is to show you understand the React/Redux flow at a junior developer level.
 You will query a set of APIs using all CRUD operations as well as Search.

 ## Directions